 (1) Direct Deposit/Bank transfer (UK and international).
 Payment may be made directly into the College Bank Account.
 Please be sure to include your name and CRSID as the payment reference so that the payment can be allocated to the correct account.

-The College bank details are as follows: Account: St Edmund's College Bank: Barclays Bank Address: 9-11 St Andrew's Street, Cambridge CB2 3AA Account Number: 13310426 Bank Sort Code: 20-17-68 Swift Code: BARCGB22 IBAN: GB62 BARC 2017 6813 3104 26 Reference: CRSID and Surname
+The College bank details are as follows:

+Account: St Edmund's College

+Bank: Barclays Bank

+Address: 9-11 St Andrew's Street, Cambridge CB2 3AA
-(2) Transfermate On line (international payments from a personal bank account).
-Follow our website link for more details.

-(3) Transferwise
+Account Number: 13310426

+Bank Sort Code: 20-17-68

+Swift Code: BARCGB22

+IBAN: GB62 BARC 2017 6813 3104 26

+Reference: CRSID and Surname

-- (4) UK Debit Card at Reception - (5) UK Debit Card On Line.
-To make payments on-line, please go to www.st-edmunds.cam.ac.uk/payments/ - (6) Cash.
-Cash Payments in excess of £500 cannot be accepted for insurance reasons. - (7) Cheque.
+- (2) Transfermate Online (international payments from a personal bank account).
+Follow our website link for more details. - (3) TransferWise or other electronic payment source. - (4) Cash.
+Cash Payments in excess of £500 cannot be accepted for insurance reasons. - (5) Cheque.
 Cheques are to be made payable to St Edmund's College.

-Credit Cards and Non UK Debit Card.
-Credit cards and non UK Debit cards will not be accepted for the payment of College invoices for tuition fees, college fees, rent and other college charges.
+Credit Cards and Non-UK Debit Cards.
+Credit cards and non-UK Debit cards will not be accepted for the payment of College invoices for tuition fees, college fees, rent and other college charges.
 Instead students may pay by making an online transfer or using Transfermate.

-9.2.3 Financial Difficulties
+8.2.3 Financial Difficulties